indiana-university/rivet-docs/content/components/_index.md

 </div>

 ## Get started
 The Rivet components documentation contains examples, code snippets, and guidance on UX best-practices.
 There are several ways you can use Rivet in your project.
-The follwing instructions will help you get started.
+The following instructions will help you get started.

 ## Download Rivet
 You can download a ZIP file that contains the compiled and minified CSS and JavaScript, images, and a starter HTML file.